 Our measure of TLR relies on the implicit assumption that stock returns reflect economic gains and losses, and that the stock price formation process is equally efficient across all sample countries.
-Recent evidence suggests that returns in different economies reflect different levels of firm-specific information (e.g., Morck, Yeung and Yu (2000)).
+Recent evidence suggests that returns in different economies reflect different levels of firm-specific information (e.g., Morck et al., 2000).
 To the extent that the information content of annual stock returns varies across economies, our measure of TLR would be misspecified.
-Additionally, Dietrich, Muller and Riedl (2007), among others, argue that the timely loss coefficients from the traditional piece-wise linear earnings-returns model do not reflect accounting properties, but instead are induced by the research design.
+Additionally, Dietrich et al. (2007), among others, argue that the timely loss coefficients from the traditional piece-wise linear earnings-returns model do not reflect accounting properties, but instead are induced by the research design.